mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 # NordVPN WireGuard Configuration Generator

-A command-line tool for generating optimized NordVPN WireGuard configurations.
+A professional command-line interface for generating optimized NordVPN WireGuard configurations.
+This tool interacts directly with NordVPN infrastructure to authenticate users, retrieve private keys, and select the optimal servers based on real-time network load and geographic proximity.

-## Project Philosophy: A Focus on Quality

-This project has been fundamentally refocused.
-Previously, multiple versions existed across several programming languages.
-This approach divided development effort and resulted in inconsistent quality.

-The new directive is singular: to provide one exceptionally engineered tool that is robust, maintainable, and correct.

-To this end, all previous language implementations have been archived.
-Development is now concentrated on two platforms:

-1.  **This Command-Line Tool:** A complete rewrite in Python, packaged for professional use.
-2.  **A Web Interface:** For users who require a graphical frontend.

-This consolidated effort ensures a higher standard of quality and a more reliable end-product.

 ## Core Capabilities

-*   **Package Distribution:** The tool is a proper command-line application, installable via PyPI.
-This eliminates manual dependency management.
-*   **Performance:** Asynchronous architecture processes the entire NordVPN server list in seconds.
-*   **Optimization:** Intelligently sorts servers by current load and geographic proximity to the user, generating configurations for the most performant connections.
+*   **Intelligent Optimization:** Algorithms prioritize servers by current load and physical distance to maximize throughput and minimize latency.
+*   **Automated Credential Exchange:** Securely exchanges standard access tokens for NordLynx private keys.
-*   **Structured Output:** Automatically creates a clean directory structure containing standard configurations, a `best_configs` folder for optimal servers per location, and a `servers.json` file with detailed metadata for analysis.
+*   **Structured Output:** Generates a clean directory hierarchy containing standard configurations and a dedicated `best_configs` subset for immediate deployment.
-*   **Interactive and Non-Interactive:** A guided rich-CLI for interactive use.
-The core logic is structured to be scriptable.
+*   **Dual Operation Modes:** Supports a rich interactive TUI for manual operation and strict non-interactive flags for automated pipelines.
+*   **Cross-Platform Availability:** Maintained in both Python and Go to ensure broad compatibility and performance.

 ## Installation

-Prerequisites: Python 3.9+

-Install the package using `pip`:
+### Python Package (PyPI)

+The application can be installed directly from the Python Package Index.

 ```bash
 pip install nord-config-generator
 ```

-## Running with Docker
+## Docker Execution

-For a dependency-free execution, the application can be run using Docker.
-This method does not require a local Python installation.
+For a dependency-free environment, the application can be executed via Docker.

 ### Method 1: Docker Compose (Recommended)

-1. Create a file named `docker-compose.yml` in an empty directory with the following content:
+1. Create a `docker-compose.yml` file:

     ```yaml
     services: